Pinaki82/Tulu-C-IDE/CCLS_GEN/ardu_cli/MyFirstSketch/README.md

 respectively.

 To get an idea about the supported microcontroller architecture and specific MCU (microcontroller unit), type these commands given below in a terminal emulator.
 In this case, the `target` is the `avr` controllers. `-mcpu=atmega328p` specifies the precise MCU.
+The LSP functionality is provided by 'clang', so we must ensure the compiler for a controller is supported by 'clang'.

 ```
 llvm-config --host-target